mjkaufer/Messer/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
 name: Feature request
-about: Suggest a feature for Messer
+about: Suggest a feature for Zuccnet
 ---

 ## Summary